Ward and Adoption Records

 Changes to the Adoption Act 1984

-Natural parents will be able to receive identifying information about their adult adopted children, without the need for the adopted person's permission.
+Natural parents are able to receive identifying information about their adult adopted children, without the need for the adopted person's permission.

 - FIND inquiry form

-Use this form to contact the Family Information Networks and Discovery (FIND) to get information or advice on accessing personal and family information, records and support about past Wardship and Adoption, and Donor Conception in Victoria.
+Use this form to contact FIND to get information or advice on accessing personal and family information, records and support about past Wardship and Adoption in Victoria.
+Alternatively, write to or call FIND.
+See details below.

 - Personal stories from those with ward or adoption experience